Coronavirus update: Northeastern dismisses 11 students who gathered in hotel room

-The students, who were part of a study abroad program that was held in Boston this semester, will not be refunded their $36,500 tuition payments, according to the university.
+The students, who were part of a study abroad program that was held in Boston this semester, will not be reimbursed for their $36,500 tuition payments, according to the university.
 They will be allowed back on campus in the spring.
 In the meantime, the university said, they can appeal the punishment in an expedited hearing.

 Here are some other significant developments: